Version 1.0 · in production since 2026-04-16

 Anomaly Detector

-Deny-storms, enumeration, runaway callers — caught live.
+Catches deny-storms, enumeration, and runaway callers live.

 06